 Above is the main topic screen of the Instruments app.
 The app introduces around 200 instruments and groups, in topic areas like World music, and subtopics like Africa.

 A marvellous, affordable, and user-friendly listening resource.
 Pupils find it easily accessible via mobile, tablet or PC at any time of day (or night, if set homework tasks).
 I would warmly recommend this excellent software to all departments. - John McGonigle, Director of Music, Dollar Academy, Scotland

 The Sound Words app has around 850 terms, arranged in the topics you see above.
 Each topic has a series of subtopics like tempo or pop song structure.
-The space at the bottom right is for Popular styles (in development - expected summer 2016).
+The space at the bottom right is for Popular styles (in development).

 The kids really enjoy it and so do I - Ryan Lester - Testbourne Community School

 Instruments and Terms